stevearc/pair-ls/README.md

 The quickest way with no setup required is to use [WebRTC connections](docs/WEBRTC.md).

+You can use [ngrok](https://ngrok.com/) or a server you control to [forward your web port](docs/PORT_FORWARDING.md).

-If you have access to a server with a public IP address that is reachable by both parties, you have options that will be a bit more convenient and more reliable.
-The most straightforward is [ssh port forwarding](docs/PORT_FORWARDING.md), but you can also set up [a relay server](docs/RELAY.md).
+If you'd prefer the server act as a full intermediary, you can set up [a relay server](docs/RELAY.md).

 For completeness, you can also set up a [signal server](docs/SIGNAL.md), but